Jeon-suin/PE02_A02_SBBFU-1/README.md

 > + Die row & colum
 >
 > We can analyze the selected data by specifying specific elements
-> In order to develop such analysis software, a black box(software) that \n implements this function is created to solve the customer's request.
+> In order to develop such analysis software, a black box(software) that implements this function is created to solve the customer's request.
 >
 > Please put the data in the 'dat' folder specify the file path Run the Run.py